Wissance/WeatherControl/README.md

 }
 ```

-We got following result in ouptup:
+We got following result in the output:
 ```json
 {
     "success": true,